Last Updated: September 7th, 2021 at 12:12 pm

 When sunlight hits your solar panels, whether they are on your roof or mounted elsewhere on your property, the panels convert that energy to direct current (DC) electricity.
 Because homes are powered by alternating current (AC) electricity, inverters are needed to make the electrical conversion.
 The solar energy needed to power your home is then available for use, and excess power produced by your system gets pushed back to the grid for a credit, thanks to a process called net metering.

-Power Home Solar does business in five states (Michigan, North Carolina, Ohio, South Carolina and Virginia) and has plans to add a sixth.
+POWERHOME SOLAR does business in eight states (Indiana, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, South Carolina and Virginia).
 If you’re in our coverage area and want to learn more about solar, we’d love to hear from you.
 Fill out the handy form below or call us today at 800-765-2715 to set up a free in-home consultation to answer all questions and learn if your home qualifies to go solar.